lis-dev/big5/README.md

 The project implements a website with a quiz: 120 questions of [The Big Five Test](https://en.wikipedia.org/wiki/Big_Five_personality_traits) and summary.

+## Live demo
+The website is hosted on the Github pages at [https://bigfive.top/](https://bigfive.top/)

 ## Sources
 - [Questions](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r)
 - [Result Texts](https://github.com/Alheimsins/b5-result-text)